 Q: How do you find the right person within a prospective company to contact about potential writing work?
 How do you find that person’s email address?

 That’s why it’s better to call or email the company directly and simply ask.
-Your question can be as basic as, “Who makes the hiring decisions when it comes to freelance writers, and what is their contact information?”
+Your question can be as basic as, “Who makes the hiring decisions when it comes to freelance writers or contractors, and what is their contact information?”

-Once you get connected to the right person, remember to be persistent and follow up.
+Once you get connected to the right person in the company, remember to be persistent and follow up appropriately.
 Chances are, they’re busy and may not see or have time to respond to the first few messages you send.